mjasperse/telepythic/README.md

 This library is for communicating with measurement and test-equipment using text-based VISA (e.g. GPIB-like) interfaces.
 It's intended purpose is to simplify writing scripts to control equipment and download measurements, in an interface-agnostic way.

-Classes are provided for TCP communication (e.g. Tektronix oscilloscopes), and GPIB communication via a Prologix ethernet &harr; GPIB bridge.
+Classes are provided for TCP communication (e.g. Tektronix oscilloscopes), and GPIB communication via a Prologix ethernet-GPIB bridge.
 Direct interface with VISA drivers is possible through the pyvisa project.
 The simple read/write/ask interface means devices do not need to know the details of the underlying interface, meaning interfaces can be easily changed.

 Telepythic takes care of end-of-message, end-of-input, and buffering considerations, to provide a reliable and simple means of communication.

-This example shows how to download an entire trace from an HP4395 vector-network analyser, using an ethernet &harr; GPIB interface, in binary mode, taking less than a second:
+This example shows how to download an entire trace from an HP4395 vector-network analyser, using an ethernet-GPIB interface, in binary mode, taking less than a second:

 ```